calebrosario/Agentic-Kanban-Board/README.md

 - **Suggested Tasks**: Provide task templates for each stage
 - **Color Coding**: Visual organization with custom colors

+## ⚠️ Disclaimer

+**IMPORTANT SECURITY NOTICE**

+This tool is designed for **personal computer use only** and is **NOT suitable for online deployment**.
+The application has **no security protections** beyond basic hardcoded authentication.

+**Key Security Limitations:**
+- No encryption for data transmission
+- No secure authentication system
+- No input validation or sanitization
+- No protection against common web vulnerabilities
+- No access control mechanisms
+- Database and file system directly accessible

+**LIABILITY DISCLAIMER:**
+The authors and contributors of this project accept **NO RESPONSIBILITY** for any damages, losses, or security breaches that may occur from using this software.
+This includes but is not limited to:
+- Loss of intellectual property or creative work
+- Financial losses or damages
+- Data breaches or unauthorized access
+- System compromises or malware infections
+- Any other direct or indirect damages

+**BY USING THIS SOFTWARE, YOU ACKNOWLEDGE THAT:**
+- You use it entirely at your own risk
+- You understand the security limitations
+- You will only use it on secure, personal computers
+- You will not deploy it on public or shared networks
+- You accept full responsibility for any consequences

 ## 📝 License